Amsterdam is famous for its pancakes, also known as “poffertjes,” due to their unique texture and flavor.

 Take hot drinks: Dutch pancakes go well with coffee, tea, or hot chocolate.

-Remember, there is no right or wrong way to eat a Dutch pancake – simply have fun and enjoy!
+Remember, there is no right or wrong way to eat a Dutch pancake – have fun and enjoy!

 Recommended Reading